i2p-zero/i2p-zero/monerod-with-i2p-zero.md

 5. Create a socks tunnel for outgoing I2P connections by typing: `router/bin/tunnel-control.sh socks.create 8060`
 6. Create a server tunnel for incoming I2P connections by typing: `router/bin/tunnel-control.sh server.create 127.0.0.1 8061`.
 7. The command above will result in an I2P address being printed to the command line, which will end with `.b32.i2p`.
 This is your new I2P address.
-8. Run monerod by typing the following, replacing `XXXXXXXXXXXXXXXXXXXXXXXXXXXXX.b32.i2p` with your own I2P address that was printed from step 6: `monerod --tx-proxy i2p,127.0.0.1:8060 --add-peer core5hzivg4v5ttxbor4a3haja6dssksqsmiootlptnsrfsgwqqa.b32.i2p --add-peer spn4ef3gddveqxkco6fhh7epyxnvdmei4w6hioiiunfvvljxgcoa.b32.i2p --add-peer dsc7fyzzultm7y6pmx2avu6tze3usc7d27nkbzs5qwuujplxcmzq.b32.i2p --add-peer sel36x6fibfzujwvt4hf5gxolz6kd3jpvbjqg6o3ud2xtionyl2q.b32.i2p --add-peer yht4tm2slhyue42zy5p2dn3sft2ffjjrpuy7oc2lpbhifcidml4q.b32.i2p --anonymous-inbound XXXXXXXXXXXXXXXXXXXXXXXXXXXXX.b32.i2p,127.0.0.1:8061 --detach`
+8. Run monerod by typing the following, replacing `XXXXXXXXXXXXXXXXXXXXXXXXXXXXX.b32.i2p` with your own I2P address that was printed from step 6: `monerod --tx-proxy i2p,127.0.0.1:8060 --anonymous-inbound XXXXXXXXXXXXXXXXXXXXXXXXXXXXX.b32.i2p,127.0.0.1:8061 --prune-blockchain --detach`

 That's it!
 Do not replace the dsc****.b32.i2p address with yours, only replace the XXXXXXX.b32.i2p one.
 The dsc****.b32.i2p is a seed node that will help you discover other I2P-accessible monero nodes.

+Note: monerod versions v0.17.1.3 onwards comes with a list of hardcoded monerod peers accessible via I2p which are used to then discover further I2P peers.
+You can manually add peers to the list by passing `--add-peer` flags to the `monerod` command above.
+E.g. `--add-peer core5hzivg4v5ttxbor4a3haja6dssksqsmiootlptnsrfsgwqqa.b32.i2p`

 ## Setting up Linux services so that monerod and I2P-zero are automatically started